Azure Event Hub Log Streaming for Microsoft Entra ID

 Click on the new policy and note the Primary key for use in the next steps.

-In the Oort console, under the existing Azure AD integration object, select Edit Settings and navigate to the Event Streaming tab.
+In the CII console, under the existing Entra ID integration, select Edit Settings and navigate to the Event Streaming tab.

 Enter the required information -